Himanshu-Raj-Kukreja/Journal_App/README.md

 - Export your journals as JSON files
 - Import journals from JSON files
 - Attach documents and images to your entries

-## Contributing

-Contributions are welcome!
-Please read the contributing guidelines before making any changes.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.